irwinschmitt/irwinschmitt/README.md

 > _Always exploring and learning._

-I've been studying front (web) and backend JavaScript and I'm passionate about Image Processing.
+I've been studying frontend (Vue.js, Angular and Ionic), backend (Node.js and NestJS) and SQL.
+My next step is to improve remote work skills.

 ## Recent projects